Community Health Ambassadors

 Our ambassadors represent and connect us with groups such as:

-Crossroads Care, Trans community, Gypsy and Traveller communities, Support groups, Herts Health Walks, Age UK Hertfordshire, Community navigators, Orthodontists, Carers hubs, Home care providers, Guidepost Trust, patient groups, and many more!
+Crossroads Care, Trans community, Gypsy and Traveller communities, National Childbirth Trust, Support groups, Herts Health Walks, Age UK Hertfordshire, Community navigators, Orthodontists, Carers hubs, Home care providers, Guidepost Trust, patient and disability group, and many more!
 The ripple effect is then seen as these connections also allow us to reach out through their clients, service users and networks.
+We are also working with West Herts College and our primary care nurses to deliver awareness sessions to their health and socia care students, asking them to share health messages through their peer group.

 What do our ambassadors say?